-That points equal in number to the credits required for graduation must be earned.
+That points equal in number to the credits earned must be furnished.

 That three points be allowed for each credit of work with an A grade; two points for each credit of work with a B grade; one point for each credit of work with a C grade, and no points for work of D grade or lower.